mattbierner/js-hashtrie-benchmark/README.md

 * Get all keys in map of size N.
 * Sum all values in map of size N.

 ### Results
 [results](https://github.com/mattbierner/js-hashtrie-benchmark/wiki/results)

+#### Hamt
-HAMT is fastest overall, with good get, update, and fold performance.
+My tests show that HAMT is fastest library overall, with good get, update, and fold performance.

+#### Hashtrie
 Hashtrie is slightly slower for updates, but up to 10x slower for folds than hashtrie.
 Hashtrie's sparse array storage is a [major performance hit](http://jsperf.com/sparse-array-reduce-overhead) for folds as neither `reduce` or `splice` show good performance for sparse arrays.

+#### Mori
+Mori is more difficult to accurately benchmark since it is written in ClojureScript.
+These benchmarks only look at the performance of Mori when called from regular Javascript.
+Actual performance may be better when called from compiled ClojureScript

 Mori's `hash_map` is slow for gets, especially as the size of the map increases.
 It is good for updates, but 2-3x slower than hashtrie on large maps.
 Mori is really